tytydraco/yessleep/out/Why_I_dont_stay_at_AirBnbs_anymore.md

 “No.” I said.

 “Come down here!”
 Drew screamed angrily, a rock flew from the darkness, it just barely hit me, it fell through the window onto the floor, Jackson and I looked at each other in fear.
-Normally Drew was a polite and calm guy, with the ability of natural humor.
-He never raised his voice, he never took things too far.
+Normally Drew was a polite and calm guy, he’s always been kind and loving towards Jackson and I. He never raised his voice, he never took things too far.
 I knew him as a voice of reason, and he had become even calmer after learning he was going to have a baby.

 “I’m getting Megan!”
 Jackson cried, he rushed away, Drew’s screams grew louder and more aggressive.